Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

 with ${\boldsymbol\eta} \in [0,d\ell)^{\times 2n}$ and with $d$ a positive odd integer. \end{defi}

 For example, for a single mode we can rewrite $\mathbf a=(s,t)^T$ and ${\boldsymbol\eta}=(u,v)^T$ such that $ \hat T_{(s,t)^T}= e^{\pi ist/d}e^{-is\ell \hat p}e^{it \ell \hat q}$ and

 retrieving the definition of Ref.~\cite{davis2024}.
-The multimode Zak-Gross Wigner function Eq.~(\ref{eq:gkp-wig-def}) satisfies the modified Stratonovich-Weyl axioms as in the single-mode case (Appendix \ref{appendix:proof1}).
-Unlike in the case of the standard Wigner function defined for continuous-variable (CV) systems, there is not a one-to-one correspondence between a state and its Zak-Gross Wigner function~\cite{davis2024}.
+The multimode ZGW function Eq.~(\ref{eq:gkp-wig-def}) satisfies the modified Stratonovich-Weyl axioms~\cite{davis2024,stratonovich1956,brif1999} as in the single-mode case, as demonstrated in Appendix~\ref{appendix:proof1}.
+Unlike in the case of the standard Wigner function defined for bosonic, {\it i.e.}, continuous-variable (CV), systems, there is not a one-to-one correspondence between a state and its ZGW function~\cite{davis2024}.

-{\it Efficient simulation of infinitely squeezed GKP states.} Here, we provide a weak simulation algorithm, i.e. a simulation algorithm that produces samples from the probability distribution corresponding to the measurement outcomes of the circuit shown in Fig.~\ref{fig:circuitclass-maintext}.
-The simulation method we introduce here only works for circuits initialized with states whose Zak-Gross Wigner function is positive at any point, such as infinitely squeezed stabilizer GKP states.
-However, we also later provide a method to estimate the probability distribution function when the Zak-Gross Wigner function is negative.
+{\it Efficient simulation of infinitely squeezed GKP states.} Here, we provide a weak simulation algorithm, \textit{i.e.}, a simulation algorithm that produces samples from the probability distribution corresponding to the measurement outcomes of the circuit shown in Fig.~\ref{fig:circuitclass-maintext}.
+The simulation method we introduce here only works for circuits initialized with states whose ZGW function is positive at any point, such as infinitely squeezed stabilizer GKP states.
+However, we also later provide a method to estimate the probability distribution function for negative ZGW function.

-We start by generalizing to the multimode setting the equivalence established in Ref.~\cite{davis2024} for a single mode between the Zak-Gross Wigner function of a GKP state encoding an odd-dimensional qudit and the Gross Wigner function of the encoded qudit state.
+We generalize to the multimode setting the equivalence established in Ref.~\cite{davis2024} for a single mode between the ZGW function of a GKP state encoding an odd-dimensional qudit and the Gross Wigner function of the encoded qudit state.
 The Gross Wigner function~\cite{gross2006} is defined for odd-dimensional discrete-variable (DV) states as

 in terms of the qudit phase point operator

 where $\mathbf t\in \mathbb Z_d^{2n}$ and

 are the DV displacement operators \footnote{Note that we use the convention of Ref.~\cite{davis2024}, whereby the order of the displacement operators are reversed between Eq.~(\ref{eq:cv-comm}) and Eq.~(\ref{eq:qudit-comm}).}.
 The operators ${\hat{\bar{T}}_{\mathbf{a_X}}=\hat X_1^{(\mathbf a_X)_1}\otimes \dots \otimes \hat X^{(\mathbf{a_X})_n}}$ and ${\hat{\bar{T}}_{\mathbf{a_Z}}=\hat Z_1^{(\mathbf a_Z)_1}\otimes \dots \otimes \hat Z^{(\mathbf{a_Z})_n}}$ are defined in terms of the qudit Pauli $\hat X$ and $\hat Z$ displacements, respectively, using vectors $\mathbf{a_X},\mathbf{a_Z}\in\mathbb Z^n_d$ denoting the exponent of the displacement operator at the relevant qudit.
 Note that $\omega=e^{2\pi i/d}$ is the $d$-th root of unity and $2^{-1}=(d+1)/2$ refers to the inverse in $\mathbb Z_{d}$~\cite{davis2024}.